bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 * If a Connection ID is negotiated, it MUST always be included.
 * If the Sequence Number is not suppressed in the template, it MUST always have 16-bit length.

 Normally, Connection IDs and Sequence Numbers are not used with streaming transports, so this is not expected to be a significant limitation.
+[CP It's probably useful to be specific about the details.
+Maybe add a TODO to describe the relevant parts of DTLS and (if applicable) QUIC?]

 The transformation performed by the sender takes the following inputs:

 * `STPRP()` and `key` from `template.pseudorandom`
 * `hdr_length`, the length of the cTLS Unified Header (normally 3)
-* `tag_length`, the minimum size of the AEAD output (normally 16)
+* `tag_length`, the minimum size of the AEAD ciphertext (normally 16)
-* `template.profile_id` and `template.random`, from the cTLS template
+* `template.profile_id` and `template.random`, from the cTLS template [CP `template.random` isn't currently used.]

 The sender transforms each cTLS record as follows: